anyoptimization/pymoo/docs/source/constraints/index.md

         out["G"] = 1.0 - (x[0] + x[1])
 ```

 For the problem defined above, the inequality constraint ensures that $1.0 - (x_1 + x_2) \leq 0.0$ or in other words $x_1 + x_2 \geq 1.0$.
-The objective functions wants to minimize the sum of both variables squared and thus the contour plot looks as follows:
+The objective function wants to minimize the sum of both variables squared and thus the contour plot looks as follows:

 ```{code-cell} ipython3
 import numpy as np